beerose/blog/content/posts/finish-side-projects/post.md

 - Released two libraries.
 - Learned tons about CSS animations.
 - Started writing a blogpost about CSS animations.
 (It's ready, but not published.)
-- Created a nice (IMO) landing page and learned about designing landing pages.
+- Created a nice (IMO) landing page.
 - Learned more about Theme UI and using it with Gatsby.
-- Contributed to Theme UI as a result of the previous point.
+- Contributed to Theme UI a couple of times.
 - Learned more about Gatsby.

 Well.
 I'm sorry you can't see reactions nor comments on this blog.
-Still, tell me if all those benefits aren't great?
+Still, all those gains are great, aren't they?

 ---